In this article, you will learn about Conditional Formatting. You will need to use the same report you used in the last lesson.

 For example, we might ask the question “is the invoice past the due date?”
 If the answer is "yes", then we could highlight the invoice with a different color.
 If the answer is "no", then we do nothing.
 We can change the way something looks in real-time with conditional formatting.
 For example:

 Example #1: Color Formatting

 Use the "Customer's Invoices" report you used in the last lesson.
 In order to see this work, you will need to make sure there is an invoice with a due date set and it's overdue.

-4. With the DueDate field selected, find and expand its Formatting Rules which is found within Appearance.
+With the DueDate field selected, underneath Appearance, find and expand its Formatting Rules.

-5. Click the plus ( + ) beside Formatting Rules.
-This will add an unchecked formattingRule1 which can be expanded.
+Click the plus ( + ) beside Formatting Rules.
+This will add an unchecked formattingRule1 which you should expand.

-7. Set up the Data Source and Data Member next.
-That makes creating the Condition easier:
+Set up the Data Source and Data Member next.
+This makes creating the Condition easier:

-11. Find LocalDateTimeNow() and double-click it!
+Find LocalDateTimeNow() and double-click it.
 This will complete the expression in the editor.

 If all goes well, then the date of the past due invoice should be in red!